 On that summer morning in 2009, Ketil told us he had some British Airways frequent flyer miles about to expire.
 He had had a look at the flight schedule to see if there was somewhere he hadn’t yet been.
-It was.
+There was.

 Had I been?

 No. But wow!
 Algeria was firmly on my list of travel dreams.
 Still is.

 Fast forward to the present, and I, in yet another restless fit of cleaning up and clearing out, stumble across an old copy of La Peste (The Plague).